July Classes

 Deborah Bazer

 Join us for a week of painting, drawing, sewing, and sculpting all things faerie!
-We will create our own portable faerie gardens, using clay, bark, stones, seeds, and plants.
-Then, we’ll draw and paint faerie images of our own, as well as design ourselves a pair of fabric faerie wings and flower crowns.
+We will create our own portable faerie dish gardens and magical garden lights, using clay, bark, stones, seeds, and plants.
+Then, we’ll draw and paint faerie images of our own, as well as design ourselves a pair of fabric faerie wings, flower crown and wands.
 We’ll also explore the work of such artists as Brian and Wendy Froud, Arthur Rackham, and Alan Lee, who love to draw and sculpt faeries.
 While we work, we’ll hear and tell stories of those gentle and magical creatures of the good green woods.
 At snack and lunch times, it’s off to the woods and fields, for imaginative play, faerie house building and non-competitive games.
 If we look carefully, perhaps we’ll even see some tiny visitors.
 Please bring a lunch, water, and a snack.

 Beastly Fun: